M1T0zd/Web-CLI/README.md

 ## Getting Started
 First you will have to make a function that wil be used as the interpreter.
 Then you need to set it all up, which means using the `interpreter()` function and pass on that function you made as a parameter to interpret the input from the client (the Web-CLI user).
 After that is done, you're all set!
-However, it might be very useful to use some of the 'settings' command to really secure and customize your web-CLI connection.
+However, it might be very useful to use some of the 'settings' commands to really secure and customize your web-CLI connection.
 <br><br>

 ### Functions